tristan00/reddit_bot_3/README.md

 bot_detection_classifier.py: Adverserial network trained to detect my bot.
 Manager will consider this input when picking comment.

-topic_classifier.py: k means, lsa or other to classify content by topic, will be used as inputs to other models
+topic_classifier.py: clustering, lsa, lda or other to classify content by topic, will be used as inputs to other models

 TODO:
+Build more text analysis tools for use in models
+-text complexity

+figure out hw to remove dropouts for testing

 build topic classifier

+allow success classifier saving

+build bot_detection_classifier

-allow success classifier saving build bot_detection_classifier replace success classifier with generative model
+replace success classifier with generative model